younesStrittmatter/ROK-plugin/docs/jspsych-rok.md

 ### Image Loading
-If image are keyframed, the keyframes must be loaded as one picture in a framesheet.
+If image are key framed, the keyframes must be loaded as one picture in a frame sheet.
 Keyframes are next to each other.
 If the image should be mirrored a mirrored version of the image must be in the same sheet below the original keyframe.

 ## Data Generated

 In addition to the default data collected by all plugins, this plugin collects all parameter data described above and the following data for each trial.

 |Name|Type|Value|
 |----|----|-----|